spencerbraun/stats_notes/CS161/Algorithm_Analysis_and_Design.md

 * Also finds all connected components like DFS.
 Also runs in $O(m+n)$ - inner loop over the edges for each vertex once, outer for loop over all vertices.
 Sum of degrees = n, check every edge m
 * Application: shortest path, we know by the level of a vertex how many steps it takes to get from the starting vertex to another, found in $O(m)$
 * Application: bipartite, can we split graph in 2 s.t. no vertices that share a class have edges between them.
 Think of students enrolled in classes - students cannot be enrolled in students.
 Could check this with a tree, but with BFS can do it based on level each vertex is a member of, then check if there is a shared edge with any members of the same color.
 BFS finds not bipartite for odd cycles - can never have an odd cycle graph that is bipartite.
 Odd cycle is a subgraph with odd number of vertices / edges.

+### Strongly Connected Components

+* Each edge needs to be bidirectional
+* Maximal set S subset V s,t, for all u,v in S there exists a path in G from u to v (and v to u)
+* Weakly connected -  If we turned directed into undirected, then vertices would be connected components
+* Path from every vertex to every other vertex within SCCs.
+* SCC Graph - can circle the SCC within a total graph, then each SCC can be contracted into a meta-vertex.
+* Lemma 1:  our SCC graph is a DAG - it cannot have cycles between SCCs
+* Undirected graphs - connected components, find with BFS/DFS.
+Directed graphs - strongly connected components, find with DFS.
+There is no overlap here.
+Do not talk about strongly connected components in undirected graphs
+* An O(n+m) algo for SCC
+  * Starting place matters - starting from one vertex may get us the SCC from running DFS, while another may just have a single tree.
+Starting DFS from the last SCC is good, because we can only explore that SCC.
+  * Run DFS from any starting vertex, look at the finish times.
+  * Reverse all of the edges in the graph - this doesn’t change SCCs since they go in both directions
+  * Run DFS again, using the latest finish time for the first run to tell us where to start.
+  * The SCCs are the different trees in the second DFS forest
+* Finish time of an SCC DAG - the largest finish time of any vertex in the SCC.
+Starting time is the smallest starting time of any vertex
+* SCC DAG can now by topologically sorted based on the SCC finish times (from the regular DFS, not reversed)
+* In the forward SCC graph - if edge from A to B, then A.finish > B.finish.
+Then (corollary) in the reverse graph if $B\rightarrow A$, A.finish > B.finish in the real graph.

 ## Probability Reference